CarltonK/hostelworld-nestjs-challenge/IMPROVEMENTS.md

 Added the NestJS Config Module to replace the previous AppConfig setup and enable runtime validation of environment variables.

 **Motivation**
-- Validate environment variables at startup
+- Validate environment variables at startup.
-- Centralize and simplify configuration management
+- Centralize and simplify configuration management.

 **Technical Changes**
-- Added `ConfigModule.forRoot` with Joi validation
+- Added `ConfigModule.forRoot` with Joi validation.
-- Removed old AppConfig usage
+- Removed old AppConfig usage.
-- Updated `MongooseModule.forRootAsync` to use `ConfigService`
+- Updated `MongooseModule.forRootAsync` to use `ConfigService`.

 **Impact**
-- Safer startup through validated env vars
+- Safer startup through validated env vars.
-- Cleaner and more maintainable config structure
+- Cleaner and more maintainable config structure.